TokenTrim/tokentrim/README.md

 The current adapter is still message-oriented in practice.
 Tool transforms in a pipeline will run, but OpenAI Agents hook inputs only provide message history to Tokentrim.

+If `trace_store` is provided, both `user_id` and `session_id` are required.
+Stored traces include canonical OpenAI spans plus Tokentrim transform spans such as `compaction` when those transforms run inside an active OpenAI trace.

 ## Design Notes